In 2015, the Pittsburgh Passion lost their longtime team physician when Tanya Hagen, MD, died unexpectedly at age 45.

-A Melting Pot of Players
+A ‘Melting Pot’ of Players

-“This is a completely unique atmosphere and it’s helping me grow as a clinician,” she adds.
-“We focus on the whole athlete — the psychological and mental aspects — in addition to the physical injuries, and we have to take their day jobs into consideration when we’re making our rehabilitation plans.
+“The experience has solidified what I want to do for my career,” she says.
+“This is a completely unique atmosphere, and it’s helping me grow as a clinician.
+We focus on the whole athlete — the psychological and mental aspects — in addition to the physical injuries, and we have to take their day jobs into consideration when we’re making our rehabilitation plans.

-“The team really is a melting pot,” says Teresa.
-“We’ve got young, old, black, white, gay, straight, early career, nearing retirement, college and high school sports standouts, and some who’ve never competed.
+Says Teresa: “The team really is a melting pot.
+We’ve got young, old, Black, white, gay, straight, early-career, nearing retirement, college and high school sports standouts, and some who have never competed.
 We’ve got state troopers and firefighters, teachers and lawyers, bartenders and health care workers — and we’re all working toward a common goal.
 It’s built on respect of self, respect for others, competition, friendship, and fun.”

 Having Freddie Fu on the Team

 Lisa Horton, a quarterback who retired after 17 years in the game and now coaches for the Passion, had that experience.
 In her day job, she is vice president of operations, membership, and healthy living for the YMCA of Greater Pittsburgh.

-“Dr. Fu did my ACL surgery in July 2008; I rehabbed at UPMC for over six months.
-They had me ready to play again the following spring,” Lisa says.
-“It’s a huge deal for us to have the UPMC docs and athletic training staff travel with us.
+“Dr. Fu did my ACL surgery in July 2008,” Lisa says.
+“I rehabbed at UPMC for over six months.
+They had me ready to play again the following spring.
+It’s a huge deal for us to have the UPMC docs and athletic training staff travel with us.
 It’s a great comfort and gives us peace of mind having them there.”

-“It was incredible to be a part of their first championship and to support them,” says Dr. Fu.
-“They are the most diverse team in Pittsburgh sports and they’re so welcoming and encouraging for other women to take part.
+“It was incredible to be a part of their first championship and to support them,” Dr. Fu said.
+“They are the most diverse team in Pittsburgh sports, and they’re so welcoming and encouraging for other women to take part.
 I feel privileged to be taking care of them.”

 The 2021 Season